-- or a school employee and had no intent to use such firearm or powerful explosive in a harmful or threatening way. - (b) The principal must report all incidents of firearms or powerful explosive on educational property or at a school-sponsored event as required by G.S.
-115C-288(g) and State Board of Education policy. - (c) Nothing in this provision shall apply to a firearm that was brought onto school property for activities approved and authorized by the local board of education, provided that the local board of education has adopted appropriate safeguards to protect student safety. - (d) At the time the student and parent receive notice that the student is suspended for 365 days under this subsection, the superintendent shall provide notice to the student and the student's parent of the right to petition the local board of education for readmission pursuant to G.S.
-115C-390.12. - (e) The procedures described in G.S.
-115C-390.8 apply to students facing a 365-day suspension pursuant to this section. - (f) Students who are suspended for 365 days pursuant to this section shall be considered for alternative educational services consistent with the provisions of G.S.
+- (b) The principal must report all incidents of firearms or destructive devices on educational property or at a school-sponsored event as required by G.S.
+115C-288(g) and State Board of Education policy. - Nothing in this provision shall apply to a firearm that was brought onto educational property for activities approved and authorized by the local board of education, provided that the local board of education has adopted appropriate safeguards to protect student safety. - At the time the student and parent receive notice that the student is suspended for 365 days under this section, the superintendent shall provide notice to the student and the student's parent of the right to petition the local board of education for readmission pursuant to G.S.
+115C-390.12. - The procedures described in G.S.
+115C-390.8 apply to students facing a 365-day (e) suspension pursuant to this section. - Students who are suspended for 365 days pursuant to this section shall be considered for alternative educational services consistent with the provisions of G.S.
 115C-390.9.